 The early origins of the Welsh Terrier are fuzzy, but we can clearly trace the roots of this breed back to 18th century northern Wales.
 Many believe that Welshies are just miniaturized versions of the Airedale Terrier, but the Welsh breed actually came first.

-Welshies are the direct descendants of the Old English Black and Tan Terrier that was excellent at hunting game.
+Welshies are the direct descendants of the Old English Black and Tan Terrier that was excellent at hunting games.
 In fact, many believe that the Old English Black and Tan dog is the forefather of all modern Fell Terriers.
 “Fell” refers to the hilly country of northern England that bred many small hunting dogs.

 Black and Tan Terriers kept houses and farms free of animals like rats and badgers.
 Their bravery and alertness also made them well-suited for home security.